GPS Tracking Laws By State in 2025

 Oklahoma

-In Oklahoma, its statutes Title 21-1173, which covered stalking and harassment, was amended in 2018.
-This amendment made it illegal to track a person with GPS without their consent.
+In Oklahoma, its statutes Title 21-1173, which covered stalking and harassment, were amended in 2018.
+This amendment made it illegal to track a person with GPS without their consent, as this would be considered stalking (although there are exceptions for law enforcement and motor carriers).
+This applies to both company-owned and personal vehicles, since it is about tracking the person in whatever way that can be achieved.

 Oregon